test-point/test-point.github.io/pages/dcl.md

 The dcl.testpoint.io reference implementation (and free service) provides a simplified management interface that is adequate for many testing and development purposes.

-To use the simplified management interface, first you need a synthetic user credentials from the TestPoint IDP:
+To use the simplified management interface, first you need a synthetic user credentials from the TestPoint IDP (if you haven't already done so):

 1. Navigate to the [IDP login page](https://idp.testpoint.io/login/)
 2. Login with Github